candacemonster/candace-woodbury/README.md

 ├── sitemap.xml
 └── styles.css

 - `index.html`: Home
-- `pages/`: Static pages and notes
+- `/pages/`: Static pages for about, notes, projects, etc.
-- `styles.css`: Global styles (automatic dark/light mode via OS preferences)
+- `/pages/notes/`: Each note is a single HTML file—no markdown, no build step
+- All CSS is custom, written by hand.
+No CSS-in-JS, no vendor lock-in.
-- No JS except a single-line redirect on the 404 page
+- Tiny sprinkles of JavaScript (literally a redirect on 404, Lucide icons loader)
+- No CMS.
+No database.
+No search.

 ---

 ## Maintenance

-- Edit HTML in VS Code or GitHub’s web editor
+- Edit HTML/CSS in VS Code or GitHub’s web UI
-- Add notes to `/pages/notes/`
+- Add notes: drop HTML files in `/pages/notes/`
-- Link new notes manually from `index.html`
+- Link new notes manually on notes index
-- Update `notes.xml` and `sitemap.xml` manually
+- Update `notes.xml` (RSS) and `sitemap.xml` as needed
-- Keep everything human-readable and intentionally quiet
+- Keep it simple, quiet, and as human-readable as possible

 ---

 ## Hosting & Metadata

-- Hosted via GitHub Pages
+- Hosted on GitHub Pages
 - Custom domain defined in `CNAME`
-- Minimal metadata for SEO/link previews (`description`, `og:title`, `og:description`, etc.)
+- Minimal SEO (`description`, `og:title`, original favicon)
-- Atom feed at `/notes.xml`
+- Atom-compatible RSS at `/notes.xml`
-- No tracking, no analytics, no cookie warnings
+- No analytics, tracking, cookie banners, or email pop-ups
-- Just HTML and CSS

 ---

 ## Accessibility

-- Text-based, fully navigable without JavaScript
-- Responsive layout with semantic HTML
+- Pure semantic HTML, keyboard accessible everywhere
-- Automatic dark/light mode via `prefers-color-scheme`
+- Light/dark mode via OS `prefers-color-scheme`
-- Tested for keyboard navigation and screen reader basics
+- No critical content behind JavaScript or dynamic loading
+- Regularly previewed with VoiceOver and keyboard nav

 ---

 ## Local Preview

-Just open `index.html` in a browser.
-No server or build step required.
+Just open `index.html` in your browser.
+No server, build tool, or special incantation required.

 ---

 ## License

 MIT License
-Reuse or adapt the code freely, with or without attribution.
+Reuse or adapt any of the HTML/CSS as you like, with or without attribution.
 All original writing remains © Candace Woodbury.

 ---